skuid/skuid-labs/CONTRIBUTING.md

 ## How do I contribute?

-If youv'e got something you'd like to submit, go ahead, clone this Git repository and submit a Pull Request!
+If you've got something you'd like to submit, go ahead, clone this repository and submit a pull request!
 We just ask that you do the following:

 - Ensure that your file names are **[camelCase](https://en.wikipedia.org/wiki/Camel_case)**.
 - Create a folder for your experiment in the proper directory.